AWG monitors, and assess the effect of, liability rules and insurance practices that may adversely affect aviation financing and leasing.

 AWG has submitted legal briefs, including to the US Supreme Court, on questions of liability of lessors and financiers.

 AWG has been a leader in the development of thinking and policy in the field of terrorism liability (and insurance) since the events of September 11.

 The economics of the aviation sector, the role of governments in the approval of anti-terrorist aircraft design, and general principles, collectively require that aircraft owners/lessors, financiers and manufacturers bear no legal liability for losses resulting from acts of aviation terrorism and other war risks.

-AWG was actively in securing government cover for war-risk and aviation terrorism when markets restricted insurance.
+AWG works actively in securing government cover for war-risk and aviation terrorism with market restricted insurance.
 It also was a principal negotiator of post 9/11 liability rules, which moved away from strict liability towards systems that reflect the economics surrounding these risks and exposures.

 In 2 May 2009, a diplomatic conference adopted the final text, as well as a related text on general third party liability .
 AWG published an article prepared by the AWG secretariat that provides a lessor, manufacturer and financier’s perspective on the final texts.
 Should the text on general third party liability gain support, AWG will revise and review its position on the matter.